 Now comes the part without which a knife is like a dead soul.
 Since the blade has to be in direct contact with your food, you will need it to help you maintain hygiene.
 A blade made of high carbon stainless steel is ideal in this case because it is both efficient at work and easy to maintain.

 Last but not least, don't be too harsh on your eyes when picking up a butcher knife.
 The appealing aesthetics might make you tempted to experiment more with the cuts.
 I'll help you fake it till you make it.

 A newbie might not know, but there is not just one type of butcher knife; instead, there are plenty ready for employees at different jobs.
 Here's the list of butcher knives and what they are good at.

 This one is a part of every butcher knife set due to its usefulness.
 It has a fairly large blade and rectangular hatchet shape.
 The large size of the blade eases up the process of cutting through the toughest parts.
 It is ideal for cutting bones and getting through thick pieces of meat.

 Also known as an "English Butcher Knife", the traditional butcher knife is a constant piece in a butcher knife set.
 It has a wide blade with a curved tip which makes it a versatile knife that helps achieve different cuts.

 The Breaking Knife

 A breaking knife is dedicated to turning large meat pieces into small, presentable, and easy-to-eat pieces.
 It has a long yet curved blade that supports the clean-cutting process.
-This one is used for removing extra fat from the pieces as well.
+This one is used to remove extra fat from the pieces as well.

 The Boning Knife